 Plus the fact you usually need other software for your computer as well to do daily to run your blog.
 Software like:

 I happen to have both, but you should really only need one.
 Out of the two, I recommend Google Workplace.
 It’s all online and allows you to share documents easily with other editors, writers, and web designers.

 Analytics is a critical part of measuring the success of your blog.
 You want a positive feedback loop so you know you are doing the right things with your blog.
 Analytics allows you to measure key metrics for your blog.

-Here’s a list of items you’ll need to get started blogging.
+Here’s a summary of the costs to get started blogging.
 I have broken it down into two different types of bloggers: Hobbyists and Professionals.
 Keep in mind with either option, your costs will vary based upon your specific needs.
-It is possible for a professional blogger to do things on the cheap for as little as $35.40.
+It is possible for a professional blogger to do things on the cheap for as little as $35.40 for the first year.